History of PACE and On Lok

 Serving the elderly for over 45 years, On Lok has grown from its humble roots as an adult day health care center to a complete medical and health-related services program that is now replicated throughout the United States.

-On Lok, which means “peaceful, happy abode” in Cantonese, pioneered the model of care known today as “Program of All-inclusive Care for the Elderly” or PACE, which is now a certified Medicare program throughout the United States.
+On Lok, which means “peaceful, happy abode” in Cantonese, pioneered the model of care known today as “Program of All-inclusive Care for the Elderly” or PACE, which now is a certified Medicare program and an optional Medicaid benefit in the states.

 History of PACE and On Lok Lifeways

-On Lok Senior Health Services opened one of the country’s first senior day health centers.
-Elders in these San Francisco communities received hot meals, health and social services, and supervision during the daytime, while returning to their homes in the evening.
+On Lok Senior Health Services opened one of the country’s first senior services health centers in San Francisco.
+Elders in these San Francisco communities received hot meals, complete health services, social services, and supervision during the daytime, while returning to their homes in the evening.

 On Lok added in-home support services, then primary care services and case management of acute and chronic health services.

 On Lok launched a Medicare-funded demonstration of our consolidated model of long-term care through On Lok Senior Health Services.
-An interdisciplinary team (physicians, nurses, physical and occupational therapists, social workers, dietitians, health workers, and drivers) formulated coordinated care plans and provided all medical care and social services.
+An interdisciplinary team (physicians, nurses, physical and occupational therapists, social workers, dietitians, health workers, and drivers) formulated coordinated care plans and provided all medical care and senior services to the elderly in and around San Francisco.

 On Lok obtained waivers from Medicare and Medicaid to test a new financing method for long-term care: a form of risk-based capitation.
 In exchange for fixed monthly payments from Medicare and Medicaid for each enrollee, On Lok was responsible for delivering the full range of healthcare services, including hospital and nursing home care – bearing full financial risk.